Interstate Business Route 29

 SD 115 is a locally maintained route within the city of Sioux Falls.
 It was designated to replace U.S. 77 when it was decommissioned.

-The green out covering South Dakota 38 on the pull through panel for Business Spur I-29 incorrectly displayed it as continuing.
-SD 38 ends at the Sioux Falls city line to the northwest now, but it previously followed Russell Street southeast to West Avenue.
+The green out covering SD 38 on the pull through panel for Business Spur I-29 incorrectly displayed it as continuing.
+SD 38 was truncated northwest at the Sioux Falls city line, but it previously followed Russell Street southeast to West Avenue.
 It accompanied Business Spur I-29 east as part of replacement route for U.S. 16 east to I-229 and Cleveland Avenue.